Datadog

 Datadog is an observability platform for cloud-scale applications.
-Integrating your Render services and databases with Datadog can provide your applications with fine-tuned metrics, monitoring, and automated alerting.
+You can integrate your Render services and databases with Datadog to enable fine-tuned metrics, monitoring, and automated alerting.

-You can validate that you have correctly generated an API key by calling Datadog’s validate endpoint with your key.
+You can confirm that you’ve correctly generated an API key by calling Datadog’s validate endpoint with your key.

 Setting up Postgres monitoring